Same-sex marriage in Mississippi: Obergefell v. Hodges

 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that the denial of marriage rights to same-sex couples violates the Due Process and Equal Protection clauses of the Fourteenth Amendment.
-Following the decision, Attorney General Jim Hood said: "The Supreme Court's decision is not immediately effective in Mississippi.
-It will become effective in Mississippi, and circuit clerks will be required to issue same-sex marriage licenses, when the 5th Circuit lifts the stay" and allows Judge Reeves' order to take effect.
+Following the decision, Attorney General Hood said: "The Supreme Court's decision is not immediately effective in Mississippi.
+It will become effective in Mississippi, and circuit clerks will be required to issue same-sex marriage licenses, when the 5th Circuit lifts the stay", allowing Judge Reeves' order to take effect.
 Governor Bryant and Lieutenant Governor Tate Reeves condemned the ruling.
 State Representative Andy Gipson, chair of the Mississippi House Judiciary Committee, suggested the state should consider having "no marriage certificate sponsored by the state".
+The first same-sex couple to marry in Mississippi were Amber Hamilton and Annice Smith in Hattiesburg on June 26, just hours before Attorney General Hood instructed county clerks to wait for the Fifth Circuit to lift its stay.

 The plaintiffs filed a motion the same day asking the Fifth Circuit to lift its stay of that order.
 Attorney General Hood did not oppose that motion, but Governor Bryant did.
 On June 29, Hood issued an email to county clerks to clarify his earlier statement which, he wrote, "seems to have been misinterpreted as prohibiting Circuit Clerks from issuing marriage licenses to same-sex couples.
 The statement was merely meant to explain that an order of the Fifth Circuit would be necessary to lift the stay."
 He wrote: "Obergefell is the law of the land.
 If a clerk has issued or decides to issue a marriage license to a same-sex couple, there will be no adverse action taken by the Attorney General against that circuit clerk on behalf of the State....
 On the other hand, a clerk who refuses to issue a marriage license to a same-sex couple could be sued by the denied couple and may face liability."
 On July 1, the Fifth Circuit lifted its stay and returned the Campaign for Southern Equality case to the district court, where Judge Reeves ordered Mississippi and its agents to cease enforcing the state's constitutional and statutory restrictions on same-sex marriage.
 The last counties in Mississippi to refuse to issue marriage licenses, DeSoto, Jasper, Jones, Newton, Pontotoc, Simpson and Yalobusha counties, began issuing licenses on July 2, 2015.

-The first same-sex couple to marry in Mississippi were Amber Hamilton and Annice Smith in Hattiesburg on June 26, just hours before Attorney General Hood instructed county clerks to wait for the Fifth Circuit to lift its stay.